 Note When DNS-based redirection is used, for application-level requests, last-resort redirection is supported.
 However, on the DNS plane, an A record with the last-resort domain name or IP address is not returned.

 Last-resort routing works dynamically.
 When the load of one or more Service Engines in the original host domain is reduced below threshold limits or the Service Engines are reactivated, new requests are routed to the original host domain automatically.

-Last-resort routing supports requests from RTSP, HTTP (including MMS-over-HTTP), and RTMP clients.
+Alternate domain last-resort routing supports requests from RTSP, HTTP (including MMS-over-HTTP), and RTMP clients.

 Service Aware Routing